Health and safety in the garden

 Slippery ground and wet weather:

 Gardens will often be slippery and grass, wet soil, paths, decking etc. can all provide a hazard if children are not careful.
 Point this out regularly as a risk, or put signage in place.
-Get your children to make signs for these areas using the fun activity 'Make signs & labels'.
+Get your children to make signs for these areas using the fun activity ‘Make signs and labels’.
 Also ensure pupils always wear the right footwear for the weather and activity.

 This guidance is designed to help you to carry out your own risk assessment ahead of any gardening activity.